 - Dear friends and family and ex-girlfriend and crowdfunders, we are in iTunes!

-- I really wish I would have budgeted to self-distribute and market my movie.
+- I really wish I would have budgeted for a self distribution film campaign.

-Think about it.
-If the best offer is: “We will get you into iTunes” your response should be “so what!
+Think about it like this… If the best film distribution offer is: “We will get you into iTunes!”
+Your response should be: “So what!
 I can get myself into iTunes!”